WILDONE-MSState/remRats/README.md

 ## Installation:

-You should have an R version at least 4.0.0 installed (It should work with any version \>= 3.4.0, but the newest the better).
+You need to have an R version of 3.5.0 or newer.
 You can check which R version you have installed in your machine by typing:

 ``` r